humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-12-history-of-the-user-agent-string.md

     Opera/8.0 (Windows NT 5.1; U; en)

 By default, Opera returns a user-agent string in this simple format.
 Currently it is the only one of the four major browsers to use the product name and version to fully and completely identify itself.
 As with other browsers, however, Opera found problems with using its own user-agent string.
-Even though it&#8217;s technically correct, there is a lot of browser-sniffing code on the Internet that is geared toward user-agent strings reporting the Mozilla product name.
+Even though it's technically correct, there is a lot of browser-sniffing code on the Internet that is geared toward user-agent strings reporting the Mozilla product name.
 There is also a fair amount of code looking specifically for IE or Gecko.
 Instead of confusing sniffers by changing its own user-agent string, Opera identifies itself as a different browser completely by changing its own user-agent string.

 As of Opera 9, there are two ways to change the user-agent string.
-One way is to identify it as another browser, either Firefox or IE. When using this option, the user-agent string changes to look just like the corresponding one for Firefox or IE, with the addition of the string &#8220;Opera&#8221; and Opera&#8217;s version number at the end.
-Here&#8217;s an example:
+One way is to identify it as another browser, either Firefox or IE. When using this option, the user-agent string changes to look just like the corresponding one for Firefox or IE, with the addition of the string &#8220;Opera&#8221; and Opera's version number at the end.
+Here's an example:

     Mozilla/5.0 (Windows NT 5.1; U; en; rv:1.8.1) Gecko/20061208 Firefox/2.0.0 Opera 9.50

     Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; en) Opera 9.50

 The first string identifies Opera 9.5 as Firefox 2 while maintaining the Opera version information.
 The second string identifies Opera 9.5 as Internet Explorer 6 and includes the Opera version information.
 Although these user-agent strings pass most tests for Firefox and IE, the possibility of identifying Opera is open.
-Another option for identifying the browser is to mask it as either Firefox or IE. When masking the browser&#8217;s identity, the user-agent strings are exactly the same as would be returned from the other browsers &#8211; the string &#8220;Opera&#8221; does not appear, nor does any Opera version information.
+Another option for identifying the browser is to mask it as either Firefox or IE. When masking the browser's identity, the user-agent strings are exactly the same as would be returned from the other browsers &#8211; the string &#8220;Opera&#8221; does not appear, nor does any Opera version information.
 There is literally no way to distinguish Opera from the other browsers via user-agent string when identity masking is used.
-Further complicating the issue is Opera&#8217;s tendency to set site-specific user-agent strings without notifying the user.
+Further complicating the issue is Opera's tendency to set site-specific user-agent strings without notifying the user.

 ## Conclusion

 The history of the user-agent string is marked by browsers trying to convince user-agent sniffers that they are what they are not.
 Internet Explorer wants to be identified as Netscape 4; Konqueror and WebKit want to be identified as Firefox; Chrome wants to be identified as Safari.
 This can make user-agent sniffing a bit more difficult although every browser (with the exception of Opera) gives you a definitive way to identify it out of a crowd.
-The thing to remember about sniffing is that if a browser goes through great lengths to trick you, it&#8217;s because they believe their browser is compatible with the browser that they are reporting.
+The thing to remember about sniffing is that if a browser goes through great lengths to trick you, it's because they believe their browser is compatible with the browser that they are reporting.
 In those cases, it may not even be necessary to determine which is which.

 Chrome, for example, claims that any site that works with Safari 3 will also work with Chrome, so there is no reason to try to detect Chrome.
-It&#8217;s worth nothing that this claim has already shot themselves in the foot, and so Chrome now spoofs [Safari for Hotmail][5].
-Chrome isn&#8217;t the only one that does this sort of thing, there&#8217;s a lot that goes on behind the scenes of browsers for compatibility reasons.
+It's worth nothing that this claim has already shot themselves in the foot, and so Chrome now spoofs [Safari for Hotmail][5].
+Chrome isn't the only one that does this sort of thing, there's a lot that goes on behind the scenes of browsers for compatibility reasons.
 And so the battle rages on.

  [1]: {{site.url}}/blog/2009/12/29/feature-detection-is-not-browser-detection/
  [2]: http://www.amazon.com/gp/product/047022780X?ie=UTF8&tag=nczonline-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=047022780X